West Side Pastors' Coalition for AIDS

 to end the spread of HIV/AIDS and battle preventable chronic illness in our communities.
 Join us in the fight!

-It Takes ALL of Us: World AIDS Day 2024
+It Takes All of Us - World AIDS Day 2025

 Here are a few ways to end myths about HIV/AIDS infections and stop the spread: